 One of the key drivers of the continued selloff among stock markets around the world was based on a warning from a World Health Organization official who said the coronavirus may be a permanent fixture.
 It is becoming clear that the new business environment may become the new normal which includes a deglobalisation of society.

-Deglobalisation will move society and business to become more oriented to local community and limitations on physical distance will push them online more than ever.
+Deglobalisation will move society and businesses to become more oriented towards the local community and limitations on physical distance will push them online more than ever.
 While domain names are just a small part of the online ecosystem, their role may become increasingly important.
 To illustrate the potential, consider that in many countries SMEs account for well over 95% of the overall business population.
 Furthermore, the increase in local flavour may be an opportunity for ccTLD registries to reinforce their role as a locally focused and operated domain.